-Beginning Spanish II is a continuation of SP 114.
+Beginning Spanish II (Spanish II) is a continuation of SP 114 or SPAN 1110.
 The conversational approach to language acquisition is used to provide students the opportunity to increase their fluency in Spanish.
 This course provides development of vocabulary, conversation, reading, and grammar with careful attention given to pronunciation.
 This course contains a lecture and lab component.
-Prerequisite: SP 114
+Prerequisite: SP 114 or SPAN 1110

-SP 214 Intermediate Spanish I
+SP 214 Intermediate Spanish I SPAN 2110 Spanish III

-Intermediate Spanish I is a continuation of SP 124.
+Intermediate Spanish I (Spanish III) is a continuation of SP 124 / SPAN 1120.
 Instructional techniques are used to encourage conversation, to develop vocabulary, and to increase comprehension.
 This course is taught in Spanish and is reserved for those who have mastered the indicative and are ready to cover the subjunctive forms of verbs.
 Emphasis is on grammar, oral expression, and listening comprehension.
 This course contains a lecture and lab component.
-This is a four credit hour course.

-SP 191-296 (A-Z) Special Topic
+SP 191-296 (A-Z) Special Topics

 Special topics are offered occasionally and the selection is different every semester.
 Special Topic courses do not repeat material presented by regular semester courses.
 The purpose of special topics is to provide students with new, one-time, and developing courses.
 The specific topic is announced each semester.

-Speech / Communications (SE)
+Speech / Communications (SE, COMM)